groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/java/advanced-features/mastering-metadata-searches-regex-groupdocs-java/_index.md

 ---
-title: "Efficient Metadata Searches in Java Using Regex with GroupDocs.Metadata"
+title: "How to Search Metadata in Java Using Regex with GroupDocs.Metadata"
-description: "Learn how to efficiently search metadata properties using regular expressions in Java with GroupDocs.Metadata.
-Streamline your document management and enhance data organization."
+description: "Learn how to search metadata efficiently in Java using regex with GroupDocs.Metadata.
+Boost document management, streamline searches, and improve data organization."
-date: "2025-05-19"
+date: "2025-12-20"
 weight: 1
 url: "/java/advanced-features/mastering-metadata-searches-regex-groupdocs-java/"
 keywords: